 Caitlin Canfield, Ph.D., Research Director, New York University School of Medicine

 Caitlin is a developmental psychologist who completed a T32 Postdoctoral Fellowship program in Pediatric Primary Care Research at NYU School of Medicine.
-Her research focuses on how children’s characteristics and environments affect their individual development, and how parents can encourage their children’s development despite external stresses.
+Her research focuses on how children’s characteristics and environments affect their individual development.
 She is currently studying how stressful life circumstances affect the regulation of children’s stress hormones, and how this relates to their physical and mental health, as well as their school functioning.
-Caitlin’s long-term goals involve using her research experience to determine how interventions aimed at improving children’s cognitive and emotional well-being can be tailored to meet the needs of individual families.
+Caitlin’s long-term goals involve using her research experience to determine how interventions aimed at improving children’s cognitive and emotional well-being can be tailored to meet each child’s individual needs.

 Anne Seery, Ph.D., Director of Operations, New York University School of Medicine

-Erin Roby, Ph.D., T32 Postdoctoral Fellow, New York University School of Medicine
+Erin Roby, Ph.D., Research Scientist, New York University School of Medicine

-Luciane Piccolo, Ph.D., Postdoctoral Fellow, Project Coordinator, New York University School of Medicine
+Luciane Piccolo, Ph.D., Research Scientist, New York University School of Medicine

 Luciane is a Psychologist with a PhD in Developmental Psychology.
 Her research integrates Developmental Psychology and Cognitive Neuroscience and focuses on poverty-related disparities in child cognitive outcomes, especially language, memory and executive functioning.
 She particularly aims to understand how early childhood experiences are associated with cognitive and brain development and the modifiable environmental factors (such as stress and family language environment) by which socioeconomic disparities operate.

-Juliana Gutierrez, Research / Project Associate, New York University School of Medicine
+Juliana Gutierrez, Research Coordinator, New York University School of Medicine

 Juliana Gutierrez received her BA in Educational Studies and Political Science from Swarthmore College.
 She joined our team in 2019 as a Smart Beginnings Research Assistant.
 Previously, she assisted researchers on an impact evaluation of the Middle School Quality Initiative at the NYC Department of Education, and a parenting intervention focused on father-son relationships in New York City’s African- American and Latino communities through NYU’s Center for Latino and Adolescent Health.
 She is interested in the research and design of initiatives to support underserved families as they and their children navigate the school system, particularly addressing the children and adolescent’s social-emotional development in families of diverse cultural and linguistic backgrounds.